thabacn/lacesso/README.md

 # lacesso

-A multi-platform C++ game engine with OpenGL and Vulkan support and Lua integration.
+Lacesso is a multi-platform C++ game engine with OpenGL and Vulkan support and Lua integration.